US men lose to Honduras, miss 3rd straight Olympic soccer - WTMJ

 By The Associated Press

-American players fell to the field at the final whistle.
-Another missed Olympics soccer tournament for the U.S. men.
-Another failed four-cycle.

-Juan Carlos Obregón scored in the fourth minute of first-half stoppage time, goalkeeper David Ochoa committed a blunder that gifted Luis Palma a goal two minutes into the second half and Honduras beat the United States 2-1 on Sunday in an Olympic qualification game at Guadalajara, Mexico.
+The United States missed its third straight Olympic men’s soccer tournament, losing to Honduras 2-1 on Sunday night in a qualification game as Juan Carlos Obregón scored in the fourth minute of first-half stoppage time and goalkeeper David Ochoa committed a blunder that gifted Luis Palma a goal two minutes into the second half.

-U.S. captain Jackson Yueill pulled a goal back with a curling 23-yard shot in the 52nd minute, but the Americans mis-fired on several good chances to equalize.

-“Obviously, we’re devastated, absolutely devastated,” U.S. coach Jason Kreis said.
-“In our locker room, the guys are like it’s a tragedy — a tragedy.”

 CONCACAF qualifiers join Argentina, Australia, Brazil, Egypt, France, Germany, Ivory Coast, Japan, New Zealand, Romania, Saudi Arabia, South Africa, South Korea and Spain in the draw, which will be held in Zurich on April 21.
 The tournament will be played from July 21 to Aug.
 7 in Tokyo, Kashima, Miyagi, Saitama, Sapporo and Yokohama.